thenewdarling/CurseOfStrahd/Downtime/2022-05-31 Session 26 and prior downtime.md

 [01-Jun-21 08:44 PM] Varian Lo'Gosh (he/him)
 Just one more detail I'd like to add to my downtime meanders:
-As Varian explores the Vistani camp, he spots Radu.
+As Varian explores the [[Vistani camp]], he spots Radu.
 Still bitter about him rigging the game, he sends Rose, in her invisible form, to spy on him for a couple of games and see if she can tell how Radu tricks people.
 After that, once Radu retires for the night, she'll follow him and try to find out where he'd keep Varian's and Magda's hair strands.

 {Reactions}
 👀